Perfect Low-Carb Taco Salad

 - For Weekend Food Prep, store the taco meat into containers in the fridge or freezer.
 Store the lettuce in a large plastic container with a snap-tight lid.
 Store olives and cheese separately, and don't dice the avocado until right before you're going to eat the salad.

-If you prefer (and want slightly more meat) you can make Slow Cooker Spicy Ground Beef Taco Meat to use in this recipe.
-You’ll need 3 lbs. ground beef for that recipe.
+I used grated Three Cheese Mexican Blend from Costco.
+If you prefer (and want slightly more meat to freeze) you can make Slow Cooker Spicy Ground Beef Taco Meat to use in this recipe.
+You'll need 3 lbs. ground beef for that recipe.

 Recipe perfected by Kalyn after years and years of making Taco Salad!